 There is also a huge lake and a well with the name of Abu Nus located 15 kilometers to the north of the Farafra Oasis.
 This area has also become a major touristic attraction as well.

 The white desert is the most popular and interesting area in the Western Desert.
-The white desert became a protected area since 2002.
+The white desert became a protected area in 2002.
 It occupies a surface area of around three thousand kilometers.

-As the saying goes" nature is the art o god".
-The white desert is clear evidence of this ability of the god to form his universe.
+As the saying goes" Nature is the art of god".
+The white desert is clear evidence of the ability of the god to form his universe.
 Maybe this is why the "finger of God" is located in the white desert.
-The finger of god or "Al Qubar", the Chisel, is a 20 meters high rock formations that can be seen from far away even from the paved road and the locals like to call it the finger of God as it looks like a huge finger rising from the sand.
+The finger of god or "Al Qubar", the Chisel, is a 20 meters high rock formation that can be seen from far away even from the paved road, and the locals like to call it the finger of God as it looks like a huge finger rising from the sand.

 No one would ever believe that this white desert was covered with a sea in ancient times and the white chalk that formed all these rocks was deposited from this sea.
 If one takes a closer look at the rocks of the white desert, he can notice that there are seashells in the halls of the rocks.

-Most of the tourists who go to the white and black deserts usually would like to visit the famous crystal mountain.
-In a contradiction to its name, the rocks in this mountain are not crystal, they are rather Barite which is a substance that is less hard than crystals.
+Most of the tourists who go to the White and black deserts usually would like to visit the famous crystal mountain.
+In contradiction to its name, the rocks in this mountain are not crystals, they are rather Barite which is a substance that is less hard than crystals.